james-sciortino/c9800-set-site-tag/readme.md

     - main.py - primary script
 3. From a bash or PowerShell terminal, run the following command:
     - python main.py

+To verify all required packages are installed: pip install -r requirements.txt

 Example Use-Case:
 1. The following 4 APs were joined to a fabric-enabled C9800 WLC managed by DNA Center.